 Frequently Asked Questions

-Can I move to Switzerland without a job offer?
+Can I move to Switzerland without a job offer as an American?

-As an American, it's very difficult.
-Non-EU nationals almost always require employer sponsorship to obtain a work permit.
-Exceptions exist for retirees who can demonstrate substantial self-sufficiency, investors placing significant capital in Switzerland, or those married to Swiss or EU/EFTA citizens who can apply as a dependent under their spouse's permit.
+It is very difficult.
+Non-EU/EFTA nationals almost always require employer sponsorship for a work permit.
+Exceptions include retirees who can demonstrate sufficient self-sufficiency, investors placing significant capital in Switzerland, or Americans married to Swiss or EU/EFTA citizens who can apply as a dependent under the spouse's permit.
+Self-employed routes exist but require cantonal approval and a demonstrated local client base.

 Do I still need to file US taxes after moving to Switzerland?

 Yes.
-The US taxes citizens on worldwide income regardless of where they live.
-You'll file both a US federal return and a Swiss cantonal return each year.
-The Foreign Earned Income Exclusion and Foreign Tax Credit prevent most double taxation, but the interaction between the two systems requires a cross-border tax specialist to structure correctly.
+The US taxes citizens on worldwide income regardless of residency.
+You will file a federal return every year you hold US citizenship.
+The Foreign Earned Income Exclusion and Foreign Tax Credit prevent most double taxation in practice, but the interaction between the two systems — especially for investment income, US retirement accounts, and the Swiss Pillar 3a — is complex enough to require a cross-border tax specialist.

 Can I keep my 401(k) and IRA while living in Switzerland?

-Yes, existing US retirement accounts stay in place and continue to grow tax-deferred under US rules.
-However, once you claim the Foreign Earned Income Exclusion, IRA contributions may be restricted.
-Swiss tax treatment of these accounts also varies by canton.
-Review your strategy with a cross-border tax advisor before making any changes.
+Yes — existing US retirement accounts stay in place and continue to grow tax-deferred under US rules.
+However, once you elect the Foreign Earned Income Exclusion, IRA contributions may be restricted.
+Swiss cantonal tax treatment of US retirement accounts varies.
+Review your strategy with a cross-border advisor before making contributions, conversions, or withdrawals after relocating.

-Typically 6–12 weeks from the point your employer submits the application to the cantonal migration office.
-Processing speed varies by canton — Zurich and Zug tend to move faster.
-If your start date is fixed, push your employer to begin the application as early as possible.
+Typically 8–12 weeks from the point your employer submits the quota application to the cantonal migration office.
+Processing speed varies by canton — Zurich and Zug tend to process faster.
+If your start date is fixed, push your employer to file as early as possible: quota slots are allocated annually and popular cantons can fill early in the calendar year.

 Will my US driver's license work in Switzerland?

-You can drive with a valid US license for up to 12 months after registering your residence.
+You can drive legally with a valid US license for up to 12 months after registering residence.
 After that, you must convert to a Swiss license.
-Most US state licenses can be exchanged without retaking the practical driving test — confirm your state's reciprocity agreement with your canton's Strassenverkehrsamt (road traffic office).
+Most US state licenses can be exchanged without a practical driving test — but the written theory test is typically required.
+Confirm your state's reciprocity status with your canton's Strassenverkehrsamt (road traffic office).

 Kai Witt